Kyle Field

-Kyle Field is an American football stadium in College Station, Texas located on the campus of Texas A&M University.
+Kyle Field is an American football stadium in College Station, Texas, located on the campus of Texas A&M University.
 It has been the home to the Texas A&M Aggies football team in rudimentary form since 1904, and as a permanent concrete stadium since 1927.

-The seating capacity of 102,733 in 2021 makes it the largest in the Southeastern Conference and the fourth-largest stadium in the NCAA, the fourth-largest stadium in the United States, and the sixth-largest non-racing stadium in the world and the largest in Texas.
+The seating capacity of 102,733 in 2021 makes it the largest in the Southeastern Conference (SEC) and the fourth-largest stadium in the NCAA, the fourth-largest stadium in the United States, and the sixth-largest non-racing stadium in the world and the largest in Texas.

 Kyle Field's largest game attendance was 110,633 people when Texas A&M lost to the Ole Miss Rebels by the score of 35–20 on October 11, 2014.
 This was the largest football game attendance in the state of Texas and SEC history at the time.
 The record for a game involving an SEC team was surpassed by the Battle at Bristol.

 Kyle Field played host to the largest ticketed concert in United States history in June 2024, when George Strait played before a crowd exceeding 110,000.